LK00100100/tribal-sim/README.md

 ```
 npm install
 ```
-2) Open up a terminal and type the following to allow automatic code building whenever code changes:
+2) Open up a terminal and type the following to do the initial build and to allow automatic code building whenever code changes:
 ```
 npm run dev
 ```